Union Island: History

 After the original settlers, the Arawak and Caribs, the island has been in the possession of French and English slave traders and plantation owners.
 They brought hundreds of Africans to the island, mostly from regions of Africa that are now Nigeria, Cameroon, Angola, and Ghana.
 Sea island cotton was an important export crop.

 When slavery was abolished, people still relied on farming and fishing.
 As a result, a lot of men went to sea to work on freighters to support their families.
-Union Island was the centre of some political unrest in the late 1970s when a group of residents were in favour of secession from Saint Vincent and the Grenadines and merger with southern neighbour Grenada.
+Union Island was the centre of some political unrest in the late 1970s when a group of residents were in favor of secession from Saint Vincent and the Grenadines and merger with southern neighbors Grenada.
 The insurrection was put down by forces of the Saint Vincent and the Grenadines Government.

-The U.S. Army Corps of Engineers spent much of a year working on Union Island and completed a new Coast Guard Jetty and shore office at the mouth of Clifton Harbour.
+The U.S. Army Corps of Engineers spent much of a year working on Union Island and completed a new Coast Guard Jetty and shore office at the mouth of Clifton Harbor.

 Economy

 Today the yacht services business and tourist day-chartering business provide many jobs.
 There are also numerous boutiques, supermarkets, bars, restaurants, internet cafes and, a dive operator.

 There are several hotels and guest houses on Union Island, as well as schools, churches and a small health clinic.

-The official currency is the Eastern Caribbean Dollar (XCD), though U.S. dollars (USD) and Euros (EUR) are widely accepted.
+The official currency is the Eastern Caribbean dollar (XCD), though U.S. dollars (USD) and euros (EUR) are widely accepted.

 Telecommunications services are provided by Cable & Wireless, which offers landline and wireless services (GSM).
 Digicel offers competing for wireless services, including the network formerly operated by AT&T Wireless/Cingular.
 High-Speed Internet services are provided by Cable and Wireless (512 kbit/s down, 128 kbit/s up).
-The island is connected to the Saint Vincent mainland by a series of digital microwave towers (through connections to neighbouring islands of Canouan and Bequia).
+The island is connected to the Saint Vincent mainland by a series of digital microwave towers (through connections to neighboring islands of Canouan and Bequia).

-WiFi service in the harbour is offered through Internet Cafe-Clifton.
-Also through HotHotHot Spot, a service offered in Union through Erika's Marine Services, which is also offered in Bequia in the Grenadines, as well as Dominica and Antigua (both Falmouth and English Harbours and Jolly Harbour).
+Wi-Fi service in the harbor is offered through Internet Cafe-Clifton.
+Also through Hohhot Spot, a service offered in Union through Erika's Marine Services, which is also offered in Bequia in the Grenadines, as well as Dominica and Antigua (both Falmouth and English Harbours and Jolly Harbour).
 Other computer and electronic support is also offered by The Internet Cafe — Clifton.

 Local piers and docks earn money by renting their open space to tourists who have chartered sailboats or yachts, charging them by boat length.

 In the middle of Clifton harbour sits Happy Island, a man-made island featuring a bar.

 Ferry services operate between Clifton and Saint Vincent, Monday, Tuesday, Thursday, Friday and Saturday on the MS Barracouda and the MS Gemstar.
 Ferry services also operate bi-weekly between Ashton and Hillsborough, Carriacou (Grenada) on Mondays and Thursdays.